mikkelbrusen/embeddings-in-ppt/README.md

 This is the code repository that accompany the master thesis by [Gustav Madslund](https://github.com/gustavmadslund) and [Mikkel Møller Brusen](https://github.com/mikkelbrusen).

-The goal of the project was to train recurrent neural netowrks to translate text between different languages.
+The goal of the project was to evaluate pre-trained amino acid embeddings in protein prediction tasks

 ## Software Requirements